mr54ndm4n/Stozkle/README.md

 # Stozkle
-Stozkle is stock manager systems using Django and Boostrap
+Stozkle is stock management systems using Django and Boostrap

 this project is for borrow something from stock